qwertie/ungglish/othography.md

 - G is pronounced as in go or get, except that GJ is pronounced as J. The GJ letter combination replaces GE in the original English word, e.g. large => largj.
-Howeer, GJ does not appear after N, lest the N sound change to NG.
-Also, it does it appear unless the E is deleted from the word; e.g. huge => huej (not "huegj") because the E is still present.
+Howeer, GJ does not appear after N, lest the N sound change to NG, and it does not appear unless the E is deleted from the word; e.g. huge => huej (not "huegj") because the E is still present.
-- NG is pronounced as a single sound (ŋ)
+- NG is pronounced as a single sound [ŋ]
 - C makes an S sound if it appears before E, I or Y; otherwise it makes a K sound.
 - Y is a sort of I sound, except that it normally acts as a consonant